• For Beauty Professionals

 Is there a worldwide ban on TPO?

 The TPO ban is not global, but limited to the European Economic Area (EEA).
-These are the 27 member states for the EU and 3 countries of the European Free Trade Association, being Iceland, Lichtenstein and Norway.
+These are the 27 member states for the EU and 4 countries of the European Free Trade Association, being Iceland, Lichtenstein, Norway and Switserland.
 Within the EEA, the free movement of goods, services and people applies.

 • Salons in the EU and EEA: must stop using TPO products from 1 September 2025.